pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     `slidy`, `slideous`, or `s5` directory
     placed in this directory will override pandoc's normal defaults.

+`-d` *FILE*, `--defaults=`*FILE*

+:   Specify a set of default option settings.  *FILE* is a YAML
+    file whose fields correspond to command-line option settings.
+All options for document conversion, including input and output files, can be set using a defaults file.
+The file will be searched for first in the working directory, and then in the `defaults` subdirectory of the user data directory (see `--data-dir`).
+The `.yaml` extension may be omitted.
+    See the section [Default files] for more information on the file format.
+Settings from the defaults file may be overridden or extended by subsequent options on the command line.

 `--bash-completion`

 :   Generate a bash completion script.
 To enable bash completion